 Wait.
 Put off major purchases until after the holidays.
 If it can wait until after Christmas, let it.

 Prioritize.
 Cut out all the things in your budget that can go.

 - Are you still using the gym membership?

-- What about those movie channels?
+- Could you do without those movie channels?

-- Do you really need your landline?
+- Do you really need your land line phone?